net-zero-dri/net-zero-dri.github.io/events.md

 permalink: /events/
 ---
 ## Upcoming events
-* Information on upcoming events to follow.
+Information on upcoming events to follow.
+* Computing Insight UK (CIUK) conference in Manchester, December 2022.
+* Workshops - dates tbc but likely to be in Autumn 2022.

 ### Progress webinars